Morten Olsen: Club career

-In 1980, Olsen moved to 16-time Belgian champions R.S.C.
-Anderlecht, to play alongside Danish internationals Benny Nielsen and Kenneth Brylle.
+In 1980, Olsen moved to 16-time Belgian champions Anderlecht, to play alongside Danish internationals Benny Nielsen and Kenneth Brylle.
 In his first year at Anderlecht, the club won the 1980–81 Belgian First Division, conceding only 24 goals in 34 games.
 It was for Olsen the first trophy of his senior career.
 He played six years at Anderlecht, winning three Belgian championships with the club, and he was eventually named Anderlecht team captain.
 During most of 1982, Olsen suffered from a severe shin injury, which prompted Anderlecht manager Tomislav Ivic to move him back from the midfield into the libero position.
 As the libero at Anderlecht, Olsen controlled an aggressive form of off-side trap, which had 3–4 players converge towards the ball-possessing player as the off-side trap was sprung, in order to prevent the ball-possessing player from countering the off-side by dribbling on his own.

-Olsen was a part of the Anderlecht team which beat Portuguese team FC Porto and Spanish team Valencia CF, among others, to reach the final game of the international 1982–83 UEFA Cup tournament.
-Anderlecht faced Portuguese team S.L.
-Benfica in the final, and won 2–1 on aggregate score.
+Olsen was a part of the Anderlecht team which beat Portuguese team Porto and Spanish team Valencia, among others, to reach the final game of the international 1982–83 UEFA Cup tournament.
+Anderlecht faced Portuguese team Benfica in the final, and won 2–1 on aggregate score.
 Olsen was subsequently named 1983 Danish Player of the Year.
 Anderlecht also reached the 1983–84 UEFA Cup final against Tottenham Hotspur from England.
 Olsen scored a goal in the first leg, but missed his shot in the deciding penalty shoot-out which Tottenham won.

-36 years old, Olsen left Anderlecht following the 1986 World Cup.
+Aged 36 years old, Olsen left Anderlecht following the 1986 World Cup.
 He moved to Germany, to play for 1.
 FC Köln in the Bundesliga.
 While at Köln, Olsen was moved back to his previous defensive midfield position.
 He helped Köln reach third and second-place finishes in the 1987–88 and 1988–89 Bundesliga seasons respectively.
 Olsen played 80 games and scored two goals for Köln in the Bundesliga, before retiring from his active career in June 1989, 39 years of age.